iViNiK/orchestration-microservices-transaction/README.md

 <br><br>
 A software solution based on microservices is, by definition, prone to rapid evolutions and for this reason its code can undergo several changes even in short periods of time.
 Furthermore, it is now very likely that the development of an application takes place in work groups often isolated from each other, which makes interpersonal communication critical regarding the implementation of software changes on certain services, which could impact other services, and compromise system functionality.
 <br><br>
-For example, **what about a developer changing the payload structure of a controller used in the _Saga Pattern_ to accomplish a step in the flow?**.
+For example, **what about a developer changing the payload structure of a controller used in the _Saga Pattern_ to accomplish a step in the flow**?
 If such a change is not considered e.g. from the _orchestration_ point of view, it could make the system fail and generate unpredictable side effects.
 A lack of comunication, in this case, can lead to severe damage in a production environment.
 So, how we can protect the system from such eventualities?
 One interesting solution is provided from **Consumer Driven Contracts** pattern.
 <br><br>
 Consumer-Driven Contracts is a pattern for evolving services.
 In Consumer-Driven Contracts, each consumer captures their expectations of the provider in a separate contract.
 All of these contracts are shared with the provider so they gain insight into the obligations they must fulfill for each individual client.
-For further information, please refer to the following article https://martinfowler.com/articles/consumerDrivenContracts.html).
+For further information, please refer to the following article https://martinfowler.com/articles/consumerDrivenContracts.html.
 <br><br>
 In this project you can find a full implementation of this tecnique, using _Spring Cloud Contract_ (https://spring.io/projects/spring-cloud-contract) to develope integration tests that assure integrity of endpoints involved in the _Saga Pattern_ implementation.